"Nothing is forbidden anymore." —Enrique Iglesias, "Bailamos"

 The voice requested that I refrain from ever playing any songs on that jukebox ever again for the rest of my life.

-The next time "The Boys Are Back in Town" emerged, nothing happened and I was finally— finally!—able to celebrate in peace.
-A few minutes later, when Gorham's guitar kicked in again, this bar I will never celebrate transformed into the island from Lord of the Flies.
+The next time "The Boys Are Back in Town" emerged, nothing happened and I was finally—finally!—able to celebrate in peace.
+Four minutes and 27 seconds later, when Gorham's guitar kicked in again, this bar I will never celebrate transformed into the island from Lord of the Flies.
 Two men began pushing each other while the man nearest me grew new throat muscles specifically to scream "I HATE THIS SONG!" at his own lap.

 Someone else's music selection granted us a brief intermission, which the bartender—to whom I am sorry—used to issue a funereal notice of last call.
 As she finished speaking, Thin Lizzy started again.
 My credit card appeared in front of me, with a request that I leave immediately.
 I left with a full heart, flush with new knowledge about the town, and the boys within it, who now would never leave, and word of whom I had spread around.
 I would also be severely late to work the next morning.